Barcelona still hoping Messi will stay with the club - WHIZ News

 But Messi apparently has already made up his mind, and it seems only a matter of how ugly the termination will get and if Barcelona will get any money out of it.

-Dozens of fans protested in front of the Camp Nou late Tuesday calling for the resignation of team president Josep Bartomeu.
-More protests by fans were scheduled for Wednesday.
+Dozens of fans protested in front of the Camp Nou late Tuesday calling for the resignation of team president Josep Bartomeu, and some broke into the stadium’s for a few minutes on Wednesday.
+They got in as the gates were opened so a truck could leave.
+The protesters scuffled with police for a while before clearing out.
+They were a minority among a few hundred who gathered outside the stadium.

+Club directors who oppose Bartomeu earlier had presented a motion demanding he resigns, in the hope that it could help Messi change his mind.

 “The situation has been uncomfortable for everybody,” Barcelona fan Oriol Aznar said.
 “This board of directors should have resigned a long time ago.
 Bad results, bad management.
 Nothing positive about them.
 They are destroying the club.
 It’s normal that Messi wants to leave.
 They want to end the year with a decent financial balance if they make money out of Messi leaving.
 But this isn’t the right way.”